New Edition!

 Recovering addicts are protected from discrimination, but not if they are currently engaged in the illegal use of drugs.
 The ADA prohibits you from discriminating against people because of their past drug problems.
 This includes people who no longer use drugs illegally and those who are receiving treatment for drug addiction or have successfully been rehabilitated.
 However, if an applicant tests positive for drug use, addiction is not a defense.
 You can make job decisions based on the current use of illegal drugs, even if it is fueled by an underlying addiction.

 Alcoholics are also protected from discrimination, whether they are currently using alcohol or not.
-However, employers can require an alcohol-free workplace and discipline employees if their use of alcohol affects their job performances.
+However, employers can require an alcohol-free workplace and discipline employees if their use of alcohol affects their job performance.

 RESOURCE